yale-datachemist/entity-resolution/README.md

 We need to convert the BibFrame ontology into a terminus schema representation in order to make the GraphQL features available.

+This process was done with a mixture of the tool `bin/owl2terminus` and some hand modification of input TTL files and the final Schema.

+The final, TerminusDB ingestable schema is at `data/yale-schema.json`.
+This schema merges MADS and BIBFRAME and BIBFRAME-LC extensions and should be useable with all three, or a mixture.

 ## Data pipeline

 We have a data pipeline that transforms Marc into ttl files which are loadable into TerminusDB

-Schematically the process is like this:
+Schematically the process is something like this:

 Marc => Marc XML => Bibframe => Triples => add rdf:List to lists.

 From the command line, one can initiate the process of tranformation by envoking `terminus_load_marc` starting in the `~DataChemist/data` folder.

 ```shell
 terminus_load_marc
 ```

+This command will attempt to process all files in the marc/ folder in parallel and finally merge them into TerminusDB

 ## Generate embeddings from Data